 3. It is a very liberal policy meaning that it will pay for any medical care "reasonably related to your car collision case."
 Such as massage, acupuncture, chiropractic, ER bills, etc. Sometimes it pays for medical care that your own private health plan does not cover!

 4. It is NOT expensive!
 If you do the math, it is very reasonable and much cheaper than a normal health plan premium;

-5. If you hire an injury lawyer for your case, and use your medical pay benefits, a good injury lawyer can negotiate down what you have to pay back to med pay when your case settles.
+5. If you hire a California personal injury lawyer for your case, and use your medical pay benefits, a good injury lawyer can negotiate down what you have to pay back to med pay when your case settles.
 Thus, this helps to give flexibility to your injury case, and increase your final net recovery from a settlement!

 The Difference Between "Primary" and "Excess" Medical Pay:

 Excess medical payment only pays for medical bills your private health plan does not pay for.
 If you do not have any private health insurance, you have to sign an affidavit declaring you have no private health insurance in order to trigger the benefits.
 This is why it is called "excess."
 It is excess to any private health you may have.

 Primary medical pay pays right away for medical bills and you do not have to wait to bill out your private health insurance first as you do with excess medical pay coverage.

 This is exactly why I DO NOT recommend excess medical pay coverage even though it is cheaper than primary medical pay coverage.
 First of all, the money you are saving by having excess medical pay coverage is just not worth it.
 With excess medical pay, you have to "jump through too many hoops" to even trigger the benefit, and many times it still gets denied.
 My advice is you ALWAYS purchase primary medical pay, and never excess medical pay.
 Excess medical pay is just not worth it in the long run.